 Hawai‘i Teacher Licensure Programs

-The CDS conducts a wide range of education, research, and service activities in collaboration with other disciplines.
+The CDS conducts a wide range of education, research, and service activities in collaboration with other academic disciplines (e.g., Public Health, Law, Social Work, Business, Psychology, Political Science, etc.).
 These activities are centered around several initiative areas: school and community inclusion; special health needs; transition, postsecondary education, and employment; mental health; and Pacific outreach.
-These initiative areas reflect a commitment to evidence-based practice and interdisciplinary cooperation within an academic, community, and family context.
+These initiative areas reflect a commitment to evidence-based practice and interdisciplinary cooperation within academic, community, and family contexts.
 Activities strive to be culturally sensitive and demonstrate honor and respect for individual differences in behavior, attitudes, beliefs, and interpersonal styles.
-CDS activities reflect an organizational commitment to excellence and evidence-based practices.
+CDS activities reflect an organizational commitment to the communities we serve through excellence and evidence-based practices.
 Faculty and staff are mentored, supported, and encouraged to excel.

-Each year, the CDS sponsors the Pacific Rim Conference on Disabilities (Pac Rim), to promote collaboration and to impact future choices for persons with disabilities.
+Each year, the CDS sponsors the International Pacific Rim Conference on Disabilities (Pac Rim), to promote international collaboration and to impact the lives of persons with disabilities.
 Pac Rim focuses on disseminating information on promising practices, evidence-based research, and emerging issues with the communities it serves.
-This conference has been held annually for the past 25 years, with an attendance of approximately 1,000 from the state, region, nation, and international communities.
+This conference has been held annually for the past 30 years, with an attendance of approximately 1,000 from the state, region, nation, and international communities.
 Special efforts are made to provide support to enable persons with disabilities, self-advocates, parents, and family members of persons with disabilities to attend.

-CDS publishes an international scholarly publication in the field of disability studies, The Review of Disability Studies: An International Journal (RDS).
+CDS publishes an international scholarly publication in the field of disability studies, Review of Disability Studies: An International Journal (RDS).
 RDS is an internationally-focused academic journal in the field of Disability Studies, containing research articles, essays, bibliographies, and reviews of materials relating to the culture of disability and people with disabilities.
 It also publishes forums on disability topics brought together by forum editors of international stature.
-Poetry, short stories, creative essays, photographs, and art works related to disability are also published.
-RDS is published four times a year, in both print and electronic format.
+RDS is published four times a year in electronic format.

 The Curriculum Research & Development Group (CRDG), with its partner laboratory school, is an organized research unit in the College of Education at UH Manoa that contributes to the body of professional knowledge and practice in teaching and learning, curriculum development, program dissemination and implementation, evaluation and assessment, and school improvement.
 CRDG conducts research and creates, evaluates, disseminates, and supports educational programs that serve students, teachers, parents, and other educators in grades pre-K–20.